 Reduce Heart Disease Risk*

-Heart diseases is the #1 killer of both women and men in the US.
-Some experts estimate that an astounding 140 million Americans are at risk for heart disease, or 1 out of every 2 people.
+Heart disease is the #1 killer of both women and men in the U.S. Some experts estimate that an astounding 140 million Americans are at risk for heart disease, or 1 out of every 2 people.
 Unfortunately, most people don’t learn of their condition until it’s too late.

 What Causes Heart Disease?